-"A brilliant scientist by the name of Dr. Dolon Eumedeson was experimenting with the DNA of wolves."
-Kendra pushed a button on her desk and a picture of Dr. Eumedeson appeared next to her on the Treehouse's screen.
+"A brilliant scientist called Dr Dolon Eumedeson was experimenting with the DNA of wolves."
+Kendra pushed a button on her desk and a picture of Dr Eumedeson appeared next to her on the Treehouse's screen.
 He was a thin man in his mid-50s with dark hair and round glasses.
 "He sought to create a potion that could transfer the heightened senses of wolves to our human G.R.I.M.M. troopers."

 "And you approved of his experiments?"
 Emily interjected.

-Kendra explained calmly, "The soldiers would only be given the potion if they desired it.
-In fact, Dr. Eumedeson even volunteered to test it on himself first in case there were any ill side effects.
-Unfortunately for him, there were.
-He thought he would have been able to control his new abilities and deploy them at will, but instead the potion turned him into...a monster.
+"My soldiers would only be given the potion if they desired it," Kendra explained calmly.
+"Dr Eumedeson even volunteered to test it on himself first.
+That brings me to the problem.
+He thought he would've been able to control his new abilities and deploy them at will, but instead the potion turned him into...a monster.
 I received a distress call from a member of his team who claimed he went on a killing spree through the facility."